UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: The NXK and KeyBox Setting

 \subsubsection{Implementation note (non-normative).}

 As mentioned earlier, this paper's security proofs assume a profile-centric KeyBox, satisfying key-opacity and state continuity (Assumption~\ref{assump:tee-continuity}).
-In practice, such a profile can be enforced by construction by interposing a narrow ``profile adapter'' between the protocol and a broader vendor API (e.g., a minimal TEE enclave used purely as a keystore, an attested enclave$\leftrightarrow$KMS integration, or an HSM under a strict allowlist).
-The adapter must (i) forbid share-deriving outputs; (ii) prohibit caller-decryptable wrapping/export (to preserve key-opacity); (iii) pin sealing recipients to attested identities while engineering explicit freshness/anti-rollback (to approximate state continuity).
+In practice, such a profile can be enforced by construction by interposing a narrow ``profile adapter'' between the protocol and a broader vendor API---e.g., a minimal TEE enclave used purely as a keystore, an attested enclave$\leftrightarrow$KMS integration, or an HSM under a strict allowlist.
+The adapter must (i) forbid any vendor-API operation that returns share-deriving outputs of a resident key (i.e., caller-invertible affine images of an already-installed long-term share; cf.\ Remark~\ref{rem:transport-vs-nxk}), while still permitting the protocol's own key-independent operations (such as $\textsf{SDKG.LeafInit}\in\mathcal{F}_{\mathrm{KI}}^{\mathsf{SDKG}}$), whose outputs are share-deriving only prospectively and are handled as NXK-restricted transient host state with secure erasure; (ii) prohibit caller-decryptable wrapping/export, preserving key-opacity; (iii) pin sealing recipients to attested identities while engineering explicit freshness/anti-rollback to approximate state continuity.
 Appendix~\ref{app:keybox-impls} summarizes candidate deployment families (Table~\ref{tab:keybox-candidates}) and gives a profile-capture checklist.
 Throughout, when we say that some computation runs ``inside the KeyBox boundary,'' we include any minimal, pinned ``profile adapter'' that is itself part of the same attested, state-continuous trusted boundary as the KeyBox; and (iv) forbid any KeyBox API primitive that can generate the UC-extractable consistency AoKs used by the protocol (e.g., Fischlin-based UC-context proofs): these AoKs must be generated by the host/party ITM so that the UC simulator can record the prover's \gROCRP\ query log required for straight-line extraction (Remark~\ref{rem:oracle-tape}).
 It must also ensure that randomized operations (including sealing) use fresh, domain-separated randomness across slots and across calls (Remark~\ref{rem:slot-sep-idealization}); otherwise the slot-separability component of key-opacity may fail in spite of IND-CCA security of the abstract scheme.